-For the year ended December 31, 2014, our operating activities used net cash in the amount of \$604.2 million, and our reverse repo activity used to finance many of our investments (including repayments, in conjunction with the sales of investments, of amounts borrowed under our reverse repo agreements) provided net cash of \$433.3 million.
+For the year ended December 31, 2014, our operating activities used net cash of \$604.2 million.
+Our reverse repo activity used to finance many of our investments (including repayments, in conjunction with the sales of investments, of amounts borrowed under our reverse repo agreements) provided net cash of \$433.3 million.
 Thus our operating activities, when combined with our reverse repo financings, used net cash of \$170.9 million for the year ended December 31, 2014.
-In addition we received proceeds from issuance of common shares of \$188.4 million, offset by offering costs paid of \$0.3 million, and contributions from a non-controlling interest member provided cash of \$1.8 million.
+In addition, we received proceeds from the issuance of common shares of \$188.1 million, net of offering costs, and contributions from a non-controlling interest member provided cash of \$1.8 million.
 We used \$86.4 million to pay dividends, \$1.7 million for distributions to a non-controlling interest (our joint venture partner), and \$0.2 million for other financing activities.
 As a result there was a decrease in our cash holdings of \$69.3 million from \$183.5 million as of December 31, 2013 to \$114.1 million as of December 31, 2014.